Please note: This course will be taught online only. In person study is not available for this course.

-Learn to program models in R at a small scale using the base package and a minimal number of other packages
+1. Learn to program models in R at a small scale using the base package and a minimal number of other packages.

-Develop simulation-based models for large scale, observational data
+4. Develop simulation based models for large scale, observational data

-Develop and validate measurement (e.g., latent variable models, structural topic models) and classification models (e.g., neural networks) of text and image-based data
+5. Develop and validate measurement (e.g., latent variable models, structural topic models) and classification models (e.g., neural networks) of text and image based data

 Students should have some familiarity with concepts from research design and statistics.
 Generally, exposure to these concepts occurs during the first year course at a typical PhD program in political science.
-Students should have at least some exposure to the R computing environment.
+Students should also have familiarity with the R computing environment.
 The more familiarity with R the better.

 Key text – please note that ESS will provide a copy of this:

 Efron, Bradley and Trevor Hastie.
 2016.
 Computer Age Statistical Inference Cambridge University Press.
 ISBN: 9781107149892

 - We will begin each class period with a “programming challenge” (approximately 20-25 minutes).